 If you’ve got good fitness – you cycle regularly throughout the year, either to work every day or long rides at the weekends – you’ll probably already have a good training schedule and you should be fit enough to tackle the ride without too much extra training.

-If you’ve been cycling intermittently over the years, perhaps by cycling to work in the summer or regular Sunday rides with the family, you’ll likely have some basic fitness and confidence for cycling, so two to three months should be enough time to prepare.
+If you’ve been cycling intermittently over the years, perhaps by cycling to work in the summer or regular Sunday rides with the family, you’ll likely have some basic fitness and confidence for cycling, so a few months should be enough time to prepare.

 If you haven’t ridden a bike for years – or ever! – then the sooner you get training the better.
 Build up your mileage gradually so you don’t over-exercise or get injured – this will also help you get a good base fitness so you can build your stamina up from there.